kimmminjae/kimmminjae.github.io/_drafts/2020-10-22-Coveo-For-Sitecore-Translate-And-Change-Default-Terms.md

 ## The Solution

 First, we need to find out if Coveo has a recommended way of changing or overriding the default strings.
-From their Coveo JavaScript Search Framework documentation, we can find the ["Change the Language of Your Shearch Interface, Adding or Overriding Strings"](https://docs.coveo.com/en/421/javascript-search-framework/change-the-language-of-your-search-interface#adding-or-overriding-strings) section.
+From their Coveo JavaScript Search Framework documentation, we can find the ["Change the Language of Your Search Interface, Adding or Overriding Strings"](https://docs.coveo.com/en/421/javascript-search-framework/change-the-language-of-your-search-interface#adding-or-overriding-strings) section.
 It shows a JavaScript code example showing how to override an existing string.

 ``` JavaScript